seqan/sharg-parser/doc/cookbook/index.md

 If you have suggestions for how to improve the Cookbook and/or examples you would like included, please feel free to contact us.

-# Constructing a basic argument parser
+# Constructing a basic parser

 \include doc/cookbook/basic_arg_parse.cpp

-# Constructing a subcommand argument parser
+# Constructing a subcommand parser

-\include doc/howto/subcommand_argument_parser/subcommand_arg_parse.cpp
+\include doc/howto/subcommand_parser/subcommand_parse.cpp

 # Write a custom validator {#cookbook_custom_validator}
 This recipe implements a validator that checks whether a numeric argument is an integral square (i.e. 0, 1, 4, 9...).